BestTimesToVisit.com Logo

 When is the absolute best time to visit Pompeii to avoid the biggest crowds and the sweltering heat?

-What's the smartest way to get to Pompeii from Naples or Sorrento?
+What's the best way to get to Pompeii from Naples or Sorrento, and are there any local transport tips I should know?

 How many days do you need in Pompeii, Italy?